 Sept.
-17, Mon.
+16, Mon.
 No refunds for classes dropped after this date.
 Payment for classes added after this date is required.
 Sept.
-17, Mon.
+16, Mon.
 Last day to drop a class without a grade Sept.
-17, Mon.
+16, Mon.
 Registered students who have not confirmed their bill (paid fees) will be assessed an \$80 late fee, and will be dropped from their courses at 4:30 p.m.
 Sept.
-18- Nov.
-20 Dropped courses are graded "W".
+17- Nov.
+19 Dropped courses are graded "W".
 Students must submit an Add/ Drop form with instructor-reported "Last Date of Attendance" and instructor and advisor signatures.
 Sept.
-20, Thurs.
-Last day for graduate students to file a Graduation Application for Fall 2018 graduation Oct.
-1, Mon.
-Last day to submit an Application for Baccalaureate Degree for Spring 2019 graduation.
+20, Fri.
+Last day for graduate students to file a Graduation Application for Fall 2019 graduation Oct.
+1, Tues.
+Last day to submit an Application for Baccalaureate Degree for Spring 2020 graduation.
 Oct.
-1, Mon.
-Last day for international graduate admissions applications for Spring 2019 term.
+1, Tues.
+Last day for international graduate admissions applications for Spring 2020 term.
 (If this date differs from the date set by your department, then please follow your department's date.)
 Oct.
-22, Mon.
-Advising begins for continuing students for Spring 2019 Oct.
-29, Mon.
-Priority Registration opens for Spring 2019 (October 29th -November 15th, see Registration Timetable) Nov.
-6, Tues.
-Election Day: No classes, Offices closed Nov.
-12, Mon.
-Veteran's Day Holiday observed-No classes, Offices closed Nov.
-21-Dec.
-14 No Drops allowed Nov.
-22-23, Thu Fri.
-Thanksgiving Holiday-No classes; Offices closed Nov.
-26, Mon.
-Last day for master's comprehensive or doctoral examination; thesis/ dissertation defense if student plans to graduate Fall 2018.
+21, Mon.
+Advising begins for continuing students for Spring 2020 Oct.
+28, Mon.
+Priority Registration opens for Spring 2020 (October 28th -November 14th, see Registration Timetable) Nov.
+11, Mon.
+Veteran's Day Holiday-No classes, Offices closed Nov.
+20-Dec.
+13 No Drops allowed Nov.
+27-29 Thanksgiving Holiday-No classes 27th-29th; Offices closed 28th and 29th Nov.
+22, Fri.
+Last day for master's or doctoral comprehensive examination and thesis/dissertation defense if student plans to graduate Fall 2019.
 Nov.
-26, Mon.
-Last day for approval of thesis, dissertation, or professional paper (if professional paper is submitted to the library) by Graduate Dean.
+22, Fri.
+Last day for approval of thesis, dissertation, or professional paper (if professional paper is submitted to the library) by Graduate School.
 Dec.
-10-14, Mon Fri.
+9-13, Mon Fri.
 Final Examinations Dec.
-14, Fri.
+13, Fri.
 Last day for graduate students to withdraw a Graduation Application Dec.
-15, Sat.
-Fall Commencement 2018 Jan.
-4, 2019, Fri.
-Bill Confirmation (Fee Payment) for Spring 2019 in the Student Accounts Office or on the Web Jan.
-9, 2019, Wed.
-Spring Semester 2019 begins
+14, Sat.
+Fall 2019 Commencement Jan.
+10, 2020, Fri.
+Bill Confirmation (Fee Payment) for Spring 2020 in the Student Accounts Office or on the Web Jan.
+13, 2020, Mon.
+Spring Semester 2020 begins